lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 end
 ```

-- Let's define the "constructor", the method that is going to define the state/properties of our object.
+- Let's define the "constructor", the method which is going to be executed when we build objects.
 In Ruby this method is called `initialize`:

 ```ruby
 def initialize(name, width, length)